teambit/docs/docs/how-bit-works.md

 Bit links each component with a set of tools and configurations.
 The tools are dedicated components that can take the component source code and its dependency graph and generate some desired result.
 The most common tools linked to components are:

--**Compiler**: compiles or transpiles the original files and generates built artifacts.
+- **Compiler**: compiles or transpiles the original files and generates built artifacts.
 The artifacts are consumable by applications or other components.
 Compilers are specific to frameworks and usually even to flavors of the framework, as they contain the configuration required to run them.
--**Tester**: An extension that runs the tests associated with the component and returns a status.
+- **Tester**: An extension that runs the tests associated with the component and returns a status.

 ## Lifecycle